DeathGOD7/MultiCurrency/README.md

 dependencies.
 - [Treasury](https://www.spigotmc.org/resources/treasury.99531/) by lokka30
 - [RedLib](https://www.spigotmc.org/resources/redlib.78713/) by Redempt
+  (Not needed if you use shaded version of Multi Currency "....-all.jar")

 ### Contribution
 If you want to contribute to this project, feel free to make changes and open